Frequently Asked Questions

 Who owns a community’s Labels?

-Indigenous Peoples retain ownership, control, and governance over their unique suite of customized Traditional Knowledge (TK) and Biocultural (BC) Labels developed on the Hub.
+Indigenous Peoples retain ownership, control, and governance over their unique suite of customized Traditional Knowledge (TK) and Biocultural (BC) Labels developed on the Local Contexts Hub.
 This includes exclusive decision-making and control over how and with whom the unique community customized suite of Labels is shared with.

 For more information, see our Indigenous Data Sovereignty Agreement.